vmstio/docs/content/about/accounts.md

 This approach:

-- Helps fediverse users verify account legitimacy
+- Helps Fediverse users verify account legitimacy
 - Enables users to better control their interactions with brands
 - Maintains the personal nature of our community